Dr. Isabel B. Franco - International Sustainability Advisor * Consultora Internacional en Sostenibilidad

 Impact: In collaboration with researchers at UNU-IAS, we published a Policy Brief that highlights the progress being made by governments in the Asia and the Pacific region to implement the 2030 Agenda while providing recommendations to further strengthen the mainstreaming of Sustainable Development Goals (SDGs) into national policy processes.

 'Implementing the 2030 Agenda in Asia and the Pacific: Insights from Voluntary National Reviews was co-authored by UNU-IAS researchers Ramesh Sunam, Ranjeeta Mishra, Mahesti Okitasari, Leticia dos Muchangos, Isabel Franco, and Norichika Kanie, along with two external collaborators.
 It identifies initial governance challenges through a survey of Voluntary National Reviews (VNRs) and offers guidance for national governments on developing inclusive governance structures and fostering stronger localisation efforts to achieve the SDGs'.
-Download the policy brief in the link below:
+Download the policy brief in the link below: Implementing the 2030 Agenda in Asian and the Pacific: Insights from the Voluntary National Reviews Participant Stakeholders: United Nations University - Institute for the Advanced Study of Sustainability Sophia University |

 Dr. Isabel B. Franco, Awarded Exceptional Woman of Excellence 2018